NgnPhamGiaHuy/bookstore-web-application/README.md

 <h1 align="center">Online-Bookstore-Project</h1>

-The design and implementation phase of the Online Bookstore project focuses on creating an intuitive user interface, developing a scalable database schema, and establishing a modular system architecture.
-These decisions are necessary to ensure a smooth user experience, efficient data management, and flexible system maintenance.
-This section will provide detailed insights into each aspect of the design and implementation process.
+The design and implementation phase of the Online Bookstore project is dedicated to crafting an intuitive user interface, formulating a scalable database schema, and establishing a modular system architecture.
+These deliberations are indispensable in guaranteeing a seamless user experience, efficient management of data, and flexible system maintenance.
+This section shall furnish comprehensive elucidations on each facet of the design and implementation journey.

 ## **Use Case:**